1Q84: Religious themes

-In accordance with many of Murakami's novels, 1Q84 is dominated by religious and sacred concepts.
+As with many of Murakami's novels, 1Q84 is dominated by religious and sacred concepts.
 1Q84s plot is built around a mystical cult and two long-lost lovers who are drawn into a distorted version of reality.
 1Q84 assigns further meaning to his previous novels and draws a connection between the supernatural and the disturbing.
 Readers are often cited as experiencing a religious unease that is similar to postmodern sensibilities.
 This unease is accomplished through Murakami's creation of characters whose religious prescriptions are presented as oppressive, as exemplified in the character of Leader, who is the founder of the Sakigake cult.

 Religious othering is a major theme in 1Q84, as Murakami places sacred ideas as existing separately from everyday reality.
 This separation is often cited as emphasizing that Murakami has a view of religion as a negative force, which lies in opposition to normal, everyday life; Murakami himself is quite silent about his personal religious beliefs.